asfu222/BA-AD-rs/README.md

   By default the extracter uses [UnityPy](https://github.com/ic005k/UnityPy) as it's backend but you can pass `--studio` to toggle [AssetStudioMod](https://github.com/aelurum/AssetStudio) as the backend.
   Due to the limitations for [UnityPy](https://github.com/ic005k/UnityPy) there's no way to extract the fbx, you could use [AssetStudioMod](https://github.com/aelurum/AssetStudio) backend to extract the fbx but any fbx associated with animator or animationclips will not be extracted.

+  Generally you just pick the which assetbundle you need and put them in a seperate folder because it will extract all the assetbundles in the specified path.
+Extracting is RAM heavy.

   Example:
-  - Extracts the assets to `./output/AssetExtracted`
+  - Use the selected assetbundles then extracts the assets to `./output/AssetExtracted`
   ```
   > baad extract --assets --path ./output/assetbundles
   ```